Master of Health Informatics

 Graduates of the program will be able and motivated to:

-Apply computational methods to understand and address health-related problems
+- Apply health informatics methods in ethical and equitable ways to understand and address health-related problems

 What careers are open to health informatics graduates?